US pauses select restrictions on Syria, offering hope on Western sanctions

 The announcement followed a meeting in Damascus between the leader of HTS, Ahmed al-Sharaa – who was once aligned with al-Qaeda – and the top US diplomat for the Middle East, Barbara Leaf.

 The US and United Nations have long designated HTS as a terrorist organisation.
-However, the US has gradually lifted some penalties since Assad’s departure, including dropping a $10m bounty on al-Sharaa.
+However, the US has gradually lifted some penalties since al-Assad’s departure, including dropping a $10m reward on al-Sharaa.

 In another positive development for Syria’s new rulers, international flights to the war-battered nation resumed on Tuesday.

-Airport official Saad Khair Bek said two flights from Damascus International Airport departed for the United Arab Emirates in the morning.
-A first arrival, travelling from Qatar, was due to land at noon.
+Airport official Saad Khair Bek said two flights from Damascus international airport departed for the United Arab Emirates in the morning.
+Its first arrival, from Qatar, was due to land at noon.

-Last Thursday, Qatar Airways announced it would resume flights to Damascus after nearly 13 years, with three flights per week to start.
+On Thursday, Qatar Airways announced it would resume flights to Damascus after nearly 13 years, with three flights per week to start with.

 No flights had taken off or landed since pro-Assad forces abandoned the airport in the Syrian capital on December 8.